Home » Recipes » Method » Quick and Easy » 2 Ingredient Dough Garlic Naan (No Yeast)

 Ingredients for garlic naan laid out on a grey marble background and labelled.

 • Greek yogurt.
-You want to use a thick, proper Greek or Greek style yogurt – plain, natural yogurts tend to be a bit too runny and you’ll find it hard to form a dough without using a lot more flour (which will give you a dense, doughy end product).
+You want to use a thick, proper Greek or Greek-style yogurt – anything too runny will make it hard to form a dough without using a lot more flour (which will give you a dense, doughy end product).
 Fat-free Greek yogurt works well too.

 • Self-raising flour.
-If you don’t have self-raising flour you can just use plain flour and add 2 teaspoons of baking powder.
+If you don’t have self-raising flour, you can just use all-purpose flour and add 2 teaspoons of baking powder.

 How to make them